OneOfOne/segmentedSlice/README.md

 # segmentedSlice
 A fast, index-able, sort-able, grow-only Slice.

+# FAQ

+## Why?
+* Appending to a normal slice can get slow and very memory heavy as the slice grows, and for a lot of work loads it's usually append-only with some sorting.

+# Benchmarks

 ```go
 ➤ go test -benchmem -bench=. -benchtime=5s
 BenchmarkAppendSegmentedSlice-8         200000000               47.3 ns/op            27 B/op          1 allocs/op